 We need to develop new possibilities to help us build up resilience to the enormous challenges facing society today.
 Architects have a great contribution to make – we are comfortable with threshold conditions and we are creative thinkers.
-With this in mind the RIBA's 8th annual research symposium will ask the question: do urban thresholds help or hinder local resilience?
+With this in mind the RIBA's 8th annual research symposium asked the question: do urban thresholds help or hinder local resilience?